-- [WikiNewPage](#) creation, which can be configured to start from a [page template](#) - [WikiFormatting](#) rules, including advanced topics like [WikiMacros](#) and [WikiProcessors](#) - How to use [WikiPageNames](#) and other forms of [TracLinks](#) which are used to refer in a precise way to any resource within Trac
+- [WikiFormatting](#) rules, including advanced topics like [WikiMacros](#) and [WikiProcessors](#) - How to use [WikiPageNames](#) and other forms of [TracLinks](#) which are used to refer in a precise way to any resource within Trac automatic preview of the formatting as you type when you activate the Edit Side-by-side mode (you have to Preview the page for the setting to take effect).
+There is a configurable delay between when you make your edit and when the automatic preview will update.

 If you want to practice editing, please use the [SandBox](#).
+Note that not all Trac wikis are editable by anyone, this depends on the local policy; check with your Trac administrators.

 Before saving your changes, you can Preview the page or Review the Changes you've made.
-You can get an automatic preview of the formatting as you type when you activate the Edit Side-by-side mode.
-There is a configurable delay between when you make your edit and when the automatic preview will update.
+You can get an